-752.54.
-Property subject to an unexercised general power of appointment created by the donee in favor of himself, whether or not presently exercisable, is subject to the claims of creditors of the donee or of his estate and to the expenses of the administration of his estate.
+1390.4.
+Property subject to an unexercised general power of appointment created by the donor in favor of himself, whether or not presently exercisable, is subject to the claims of creditors of the donor or of his estate and to the expenses of the administration of his estate.

 Comment.
-Under Section 752.54, creditors of the donee of a general power of appointment, which is in terms exercisable only at a future date (as for example by the will of the donee), can reach the appointive assets, prior to the arrival of the stipulated future date if the donee of the power was also its donor.
-Section 752.54 codifies the common law rule.
+Under Section 1390.4, creditors of the donee of a general power of appointment, which is in terms exercisable only at a future date (as, for example, by will of the donee), can reach the appointive assets prior to the arrival of the stipulated future date if the donee of the power was also its donor.
+Section 1390.4 codifies the common law rule.
 See Restatement of Property § 328 (1940).

-CHAPTER 6.
+CHAPTER 7.
 RULE AGAINST PERPETUITIES

-Section 752.61.
-Rule Against Perpetuities; Time at Which Permissible Period Begins
+Section 1391.1.
+Time at which permissible period begins

-752.61.
-The permissible period under the applicable rule against perpetuities begins:

-(a) In the case of an instrument exercising a general power of appointment that is presently exercisable, on the effective date of the instrument of exercise.

-(b) In all other situations, at the time of the creation of the power.
-This subdivision applies to the exercise of a general testamentary power.
+- 1391.1.
+The permissible period under the applicable rule against perpetuities begins: - (a) In the case of an instrument exercising a general power of appointment other than a general testamentary power, on the date the appointment becomes effective. - (b) In all other situations, at the time of the creation of the power.

 Comment.
-Section 752.61 states the common law rule as embodied in Restatement of Property, Sections 391 and 392.
-It is substantially the same as New York Estates, Powers and Trust Law Section 10-8.1(a)(1967) and Michigan Statutes Annotated Section 26.155(114)(Supp.
+Section 1391.1 states the common law rule as embodied in Restatement of Property, Sections 391 and 392.
+It is substantially the same as New York Estates, Powers and Trust Iaw Section 10-8.1(a)(1967) and Michigan Statutes Annotated Section 26.155(114)(Supp.
 1968).
 It follows the widely accepted American rule with respect to general testamentary powers.
 The English rule and the rule in some states is to the contrary.
-See 5 Powell, Real Property \P 788 (1962).
-Under subdivision (a), the rule against perpetuities does not apply to a presently exercisable general power of appointment until an appointment is made.
+See 5 Powell, Real Property 1 788 (1962).
+Under subdivision (a), the rule against perpetuities does not apply to a presently exercisable general power of appointment, whether or not postponed, until an appointment is made.
 Under subdivision (b), the permissible period is applied to all other powers as of the time of their creation.